-When a home’s roof begins to fail or needs an upgrade, the owners have two choices; a complete mobile home roof replacement or a mobile home roof over.
+Mobile homeowners have two choices when a mobile home roof begins to fail; a complete mobile home roof replacement or a mobile home roof over.

 A mobile home roof over involves placing a new roof or roofing material over your existing roof.
-There’s little to no material removed and that can keep costs down.
+There’s little to no material removed which can keep costs down.
+Less labor is needed and there are much smaller refuse fees.

 Turning a flat roof into a pitched or peaked roof and adding an overhang is a popular mobile home improvement project.
 It helps with water runoff and adds value and lifespan to the home.